EXtremeDB

-eXtremeDB is a high-performance, low-latency, ACID-compliant embedded database management system using an in-memory database system (IMDS) architecture and designed to be linked into C/C++ based programs.
+eXtremeDB is an ACID-compliant embedded database management system that utilizes an in-memory architecture.
 It runs on Windows, Linux, and other real-time and embedded operating systems.

 History

-eXtremeDB was introduced in 2001 by McObject LLC, targeting embedded systems running in resource-constrained environments (i.e. with limited random-access memory and relatively low-powered central processing units). eXtreme DB has a small code size, only about 150KB.
-It has native C language application programming interface and available source code. eXtremeDB has a high degree of portability to support the varied processors and operating systems used in embedded systems.
+eXtremeDB was introduced in 2001 by McObject LLC, targeting embedded systems running in resource-constrained environments (i.e. with limited random-access memory and relatively low-powered central processing units). eXtreme DB code size is about 150KB.
+It has native C language application programming interface and available source code. eXtremeDB supports varied processors and operating systems used in embedded systems.
 Early deployments by customers included integration in digital TV set-top boxes, manufacturing and industrial control systems, and telecom/networking devices. eXtremeDB emerged to manage what industry analysts, and McObject, portray as significant growth in the amount of data managed on such devices.

-Later editions targeted the high-performance non-embedded software market, including capital markets applications and real-time caching for Web-based applications, including social networks and e-commerce.
+Later editions targeted the enterprise software market, including capital markets applications and real-time caching for Web-based applications, including social networks and e-commerce.